Samolivyu/avery-clone/README.md

 ## Acknowledgments

-- [Original Avery Website](https://www.aealimited.com/): Acknowledge and provide credit to the original website that served as inspiration for this project.
+- [Original Avery Website](https://www.aealimited.com/) and [WayBack Machine] (): Acknowledge and provide credit to the original website that served as inspiration for this project.